 Workplace Representatives are very often the first contact that members and the teaching workforce in the school have with the NASUWT.

-Workplace Representatives are also central to communicating information from the national and regional Union to the membership in the school.
+Workplace Representatives are also central to communicating information from the national and regional Union to members in the school.

 There are a number of activities that Workplace Representatives can undertake to raise the profile and activities of the NASUWT within the school:

-- call regular members meetings at a time and place that is accessible to all.
+calling regular members meetings at a time and place that is accessible to all;

-All workplace representatives should ensure that they keep in regular contact with their local association.
+All Workplace Representatives should ensure that they stay in regular contact with their Local Association.